 What off-campus opportunities have you enjoyed?

 I traveled far to get to Beloit, so I decided I didn’t want to spend a semester abroad pretty early on in my Beloit career.
 But, that didn’t stop me from using Beloit as a stepping stone to travel to places I’d never experienced before.
 My FYI advisor (Dr. Leslie Williams) introduced me to anthropology, which led me to attend a cemetery excavation project in Denmark.
-Funnily enough, one of the directors for the field school was Dr. George Milner, who is a renowned bio-archaeologist and Beloit Alum!
+Funnily enough, one of the directors for the field school was Dr. George Milner, who is a renowned bio-archaeologist and Beloit alumnus!

 This excavation served as a stepping stone for my acceptance into a competitive National Science Foundation funded project that took me to Italy to do research on a Greek colony from the 6th century BCE.
 That project became the core of my research experience at Beloit.
 I’ve published an abstract as first author and presented my research at Beloit, as well as regional and international anthropology conferences.
-Most recently, I was an invited speaker at a regional conference in Denver, CO!
+Most recently, I was an invited speaker at a regional conference in Denver, Colorado!

 In my research, I look at the thin-sections of human teeth from the Greek colony Himera in Sicily, Italy, to better understand the health of the population during their childhood.